knot-system/knot-auth/README.md

 ## Endpoints

-The authorization endpoint URL is at `/auth`, so for example `https://www.exapmel.com/auth`, and the token endpoint is `/token`, or `https://www.example.com/token`.
+The IndieAuth metadata endpoint is `/metadata`, so for example `https://www.example.com/metadata/`.
+This endpoint lists all other available endpoints.
+You should point the `indieauth-metadata` tag to this endpoint.

+Other included endpoints are `/auth`, `/token` and `/revocation`.

-There is also a URL to generate password hashes at `/generate-password`, or `https://www.example.com/generate-password` (see "Additional Identities" below)
+There is also a URL to generate password hashes at `/generate-password`, or `https://www.example.com/generate-password/` (see "Additional Identities" below)

 ## Additional Identities